 Notably, Rome was not the principal city of the Diocese of Italy.
 Milan would remain the capital of the Western Roman Empire until 402AD.
 Milan—not Rome—was the chief Metropolis in the Diocese.

 The ecumenical Council of Nicaea in 325AD had been tasked with resolving the jurisdictional issue of multiple Metropolitans within a single geographical unit .
 In order to solve the difficulty, the council cited “the custom of Rome.”
 Rome—as the lesser city—had previously been forced to carve out a portion of the diocese as its own province, because Milan was the Metropolitan of Italy.
 Using Rome as precent, the council decided that Alexandria would be limited to Egypt, Libya, and Pentapolis, Jerusalem would carve out its own smaller portion of the Diocese of Oriens (the East) from Antioch, and Antioch would get everything else as the chief Metropolis of the Diocese.
 Some time later, the civil Diocese of Oriens was split into Oriens and Egypt.
-This occurred between 373AD and 381AD, when the Council of Constantinople adopted the new diocesean jurisdictions for Antioch and Alexandria.[2]
+This occurred between 370AD and 378AD, just prior to when the Council of Constantinople adopted the new diocesean jurisdictions for Antioch and Alexandria in 381AD.[2]
 Jerusalem maintained its provincial jurisdiction under Antioch.

 Meanwhile, the Bishop of Rome had been maneuvering to increase his power.
 The Council of Rome in 378AD affirmed that the vicar of Rome had ecumenical superiority over the Bishop of Milan[4], who previously had ecumenical superiority due to its civil superiority.
 Four years later, at the Council of Rome in 382AD, Pope Damasus, Bishop of Rome, declared:[5]